tweag/python-monorepo-example/2017-09-14-inline-java-tutorial.md

 The function [`withJVM`][withjvm] starts an instance of the Java Virtual Machine (JVM), and the `java` quasiquotation executes the java code passed to it as a block of statements.
-The program can be built and executed with
+The program can be built and executed from inside the above mentioned folder with

 ```
-$ ghc hello.hs
+$ stack --nix exec ghc hello.hs
 $ ./hello
 Hello Java!
 ```